-Profitability of the Adviser and Affiliates
+Profitability of the Adviser

-The Board considered the profitability to the Adviser of its relationship with the Fund.
+The Board considered the profitability to the Adviser as a result of its relationship with the Fund.
 The Board had been provided information concerning costs incurred and profits realized by the Adviser under the Investment Advisory Agreement.
-The Adviser discussed its cost allocation methodology and the reasons why the Adviser believed it to be reasonable.
+The Adviser discussed with the Board its cost allocation methodology and the reasons why the Adviser believed it to be reasonable.
 The Board also examined the level of profits that could be expected to accrue to the Adviser from the fees payable under the Investment Advisory Agreement.
 After discussion and analysis, the Board concluded that the profitability was in no case such as to render the advisory fee excessive.